 Eligible Use of Funds: The loan funds can be used for down payment and closing costs.
 The borrower cannot receive any portion of these funds as cash.

-Inerest Rate & Deferred Loan Term: The interest rate is below market rate and will be fixed with simple annual interest, with monthly installment payments of interest only.
-Borrowers aged 65 or older or who are military veterans receive a discounted rate.
+Interest Rate & Deferred Loan Term: The interest rate is below market rate and will be fixed with simple annual interest, with monthly installment payments of interest only.
+Borrowers aged 65 or older or who are military veterans shall receive a discounted rate.
 First generation homebuyers shall have an interest rate of zero percent.
 Payment of principal will be deferred until sale, transfer of title, when the primary mortgage is paid off, or when the property ceases to be owner-occupied.
 Loan term shall not exceed 30 years.

-Loan Security: All loans will be secured by a mortgage in favor of the city.
-The loan may be secured in a subordinate lien position behind other loans.
-Applicant will be required to obtain title insurance on this loan for the City of Woodbury.
+Loan Security: All loans will be secured by a mortgage in favor of the Woodbury HRA.
+Applicant will be required to obtain title insurance on this loan for the City of Woodbury HRA.

 - First-Time Homebuyer Status: Applicant(s) must be a first-time homebuyer (a person or household that has not owned a home within the last three years).